 Author: Charlotte Davies / Codes: / Published: 24/03/2020

-For a full reminder, look at this RCEMLearning article.
-For the #rcemcovid just in time update, read what Nikki has to say.
+by Nikki Abela For a full reminder, look at this RCEMLearning article.
+For the #rcemcovid just in time update, read on.
 Remember, if the chest exam is normal, there still might be covid chest, or it might mean a non physiological cause – there will be a lot of anxiety.
 The Cambridge Breathless Intervention Service has lots of leaflets pre-prepared that might help, and some similar here.

 The current climate suggests that we are going to be spending a fair bit of our time assessing people’s respiratory status.
 So here at RCEMLearning we thought it would be a good time to brush up on our chest assessment.
 This may include things you do already, probably everyday, but here are a few tips and tricks about my approach which hopefully you can learn from.
 Feel free to comment below so that we can all learn from each other.

 The first thing is to take in the initial picture.
 Experienced clinicians do this automatically, but you will remember in medical school they told us to “look around the bed”.

 Look for clues like: Is the patient already on oxygen?
 If so, how much?
 Nebs?
 Inhalers?
 Cigarettes coming out of their pockets?

 Then look at the patient.
 Any immediate signs that there is an underlying or larger problem.
 This will include:

 - Oedema: think heart failure

 - Work of breathing: is it increased?
 Are they tripoding? – this is a bad bad sign